Updated May 2026 with current Indian retail prices.

 Mistake 8: Buying Without Checking After-Sales Coverage

 India has uneven service center coverage.
-ASUS, HP, Lenovo, and Acer have good service networks in tier 1 and tier 2 cities.
-Infinix and MSI have limited coverage outside metros.
-Before buying a laptop from a smaller brand, look up service center addresses in your city.
-A warranty that requires shipping your laptop to Mumbai or Delhi from a tier 3 town is essentially useless.
+HP, Acer, and ASUS have good service networks in tier 1 and tier 2 cities.
+MSI has thinner coverage outside metros.
+Before buying from a smaller brand, look up service center addresses in your city.
+A warranty that needs you to ship the laptop to Mumbai or Delhi from a tier 3 town is close to useless.

 Which Gaming Laptop Should You Buy?
 (Decision Matrix by Use Case)